Things to do in Forest of Dean and Wye Valley

 Unlike other tree top adventure courses, here you do the four stations as teams, in a maximum group of six.
 Anyone from aged eight to 99 is welcome to take part.
 The oldest person that’s swung about in the trees so far is 78.

-Check out this video to see what it’s possible to jump out of or into in the Forest of Dean.
+Check out this video to see what you can jump out of or into as part of your Forest of Dean activities.

 Forest of Dean Adventure is just one of the many providers in this part of Gloucestershire offering groups and families the chance to have fun and bond together.
 And when I say together, I mean it.
 Even our canoes move as one as we attempt the mini rapids at Symonds Yat.
 This part of The Wye is an easy stretch of river perfect for families with children who want to have a play in canoes or kayaks – we used to travel down here for kayak practice occasionally when the kids were small.

 Today as the water levels are high and some in the group are novices, Paul Marshall from Inspire2Adventure lashes the canoes together so they effectively become a raft.
-We then potter down the river, past swans and holidaymakers on a three hour ride from near Goodrich to Monmouth, with a whitewater thrill at Symonds Yat in the middle.
+We then potter down the river Wye, past swans and holidaymakers on a three hour ride from near Goodrich to Monmouth, with a whitewater thrill at Symonds Yat in the middle.
 Paul enthusiastically urges us to paddle and gives us tips on our techniques and location while his wife Liz tells me they regularly put together tailored packages for families of all ages including gorge scrambling, canoeing and climbing.
 They also offer stand-up paddle board experiences on a single paddle board or a novel mega-SUP, which can accommodate up to eight people..
 You may be able to book a combined session where you can swap between board and canoe.